noynac/uMMORPG_Website/README.md

 * Open the file ``config.php`` located in the ``/includes`` folder.
 * Edit the configuration to fit your needs.
 * If you're using Remote SQL with MySQL, remember to allow your web server IP to access the MySQL server.
-* If you're using SQLite, you'll need to CHMOD your database permissions to allow the server to write to it.
+* If you're using SQLite, you'll need to CHMOD your database and folder permissions to allow the server to write to it.

 ## Configuration Options